-- 3.5 You, those living with you, and your visitors, must not bring into the house or store in the house any type of firearm or firearm ammunition unless you have a permit, and have first obtained our prior permission in writing to keep the firearm and any ammunition in your home.
-If we grant permission, you will be required to store such items in a secure structure within your home. - 3.6 You will be in breach of this Agreement if you, those living with you or your visitors do anything which is prohibited in this part of the Agreement and this could result in your tenancy being changed to a short Scottish secure tenancy or terminated by us. - 3.7 If you have a complaint about nuisance, annoyance or harassment being caused by a neighbour (or anyone living with him/her or his/her visitors), you may report it to us.
-We will investigate your complaint within the time limits set out in our Anti-social behaviour Policy.
+- 3.5 You, those living with you, and your visitors, must not bring into the house or store in the house any type of firearm or firearm ammunition unless you have a permit and have first obtained our permission, in writing, to keep the fire arm and an appropriate amount of ammunition in your home.
+If we decide to grant permission you will be required by us to store any such items in a secure structure within your home. - 3.6 You will be in breach of this Agreement if you, those living with you, or your visitors do anything which is prohibited in this part of the Agreement. - 3.7 If you have a complaint about nuisance, annoyance or harassment being caused by a neighbour (or anyone living with him/her or his/her visitors), you may report it to us.
+We will acknowledge your complaint within 5 days and conclude our investigation within the tie period set out in our Anti-social Behaviour Policy.
 If, after investigation, there are good grounds in our opinion for your complaint, we will take reasonable steps to try to prevent the behaviour happening again.
 These steps may include mediation or legal action.
-A copy of our written policy about dealing with anti-social behaviour is available from us. - 3.8 We will act fairly to you in all matters connected with your tenancy.
+A copy of our written policy about dealing with these kinds of complaints is available from us. - 3.8 We will act fairly to you in all matters connected with your tenancy.
 We will not unfairly or unlawfully discriminate against you in any way on the grounds of your race, colour, ethnic origin, nationality, gender, sexuality, disability, age, religion or other belief or other status.
 If you believe we have acted unfairly to you in any way, you may wish to use our complaints procedure.
 You may also wish to take independent advice.

-4 SUBLETTING, ASSIGNATION, JOINT TENANCY AND EXCHANGE OF YOUR TENANCY
+4 SUB-LETTING, ASSIGNATION JOINT TENANCY AND EXCHANGE OF YOUR TENANCY you must first get our written permission.